Jasusmet/Python/01_Basic/00_introduction.md

 'Finland'
 'Python'
 'I love teaching'
-'I hope you are enjoying the first day of 30DaysOfPython Challenge'
+'I hope you are enjoying the course'
 ```

 #### Booleans